Is your goal to eventually become a full-time blogger?

-As our small blogging team grows, there’s more for me to keep track of:
+As our small blogging team grows, there’s more to keep track of:

 6. Your readers are real people, and you are affecting their lives

-Sure, there are some haters in our “stadium” every month.
+Sure, we’ve got some haters.
+All sites do.
 But there are also people like this:

-No matter how many big or small your audience is, remember: These are people who have taken time out of their lives to look at something YOU created.
+No matter how big or small your audience is, remember: These are people who have taken time out of their lives to look at something you created.

 It doesn’t matter what niche you’re in or what your income level is right now.